Accessibility statement for Glasgow City Health and Social Care Partnership Website – glasgowcity.hscp.scot

 The content listed below is non-accessible for the following reasons.

 Some website users including those using assistive technologies may not be able to accurately interpret and parse content due to HTML code not being used to spec and web pages not being well-formed.
 This fails success criteria 4.1.1 Parsing and 4.1.2 – Name, Role, Value.
-We aim to fix these issues by 31 December 2020.
+We are working to fix this issue.

 In various instances the same text is used for links to different URLs.
-For example, ‘Read More’ is used on the Home Page to link to three different webpages.
 This fails success criteria 1.1.1 – Non-text Content, 2.4.4 – Link Purpose (In Context) and 2.4.9 – Link Purpose (Link Only).
-We aim to fix this issue by 31 December 2020.
+This occurs when a link is used within a different sections of the page.

 Some media pages which include video and/or animation contain markup errors in element tags that could cause assistive technology to be unable to generate a satisfactory model of the page, resulting in inconsistent presentations of the page.
 This fails success criteria 4.1.1 – Parsing.
-We aim to fix this issue by 31 December 2020.
+We are working to fix this issue.

 PDFs and other documents